The Tivoli Condominiums on the western edge of beautiful Baldwin Park.

 Photo from 1905 showing the Flagg building on the right, the siding underneath the building (still there today), and the track ramp up to the wooden granary building (also still there).
 This granary building would burn down and be replaced by today's concrete building in 1925.

 In 1891, Irish immigrants Samuel Robinson and Robert Crawford opened a grocery store in South Philadelphia.
 In 1917 their multiple Acme Markets merged with four other Philadelphia grocery chains to form a new company, American Stores, with headquarters in Center City Philadelphia.
 By 1922, as seen on the map below, an American Stores warehouse occupied the future Tivoli site.
-Like many grocery chains it has struggled over the years, and now has 164 supermarkets, including the one at 5th and Spruce Streets in Philadelphia, about a half-mile from where the first grocery store was located in 1891.
+Like many grocery chains it has struggled over the years, and now has 164 supermarkets, including one at 5th and Spruce Streets and one at 10th and South Streets in Philadelphia, both about a half-mile from where the first grocery store was located in 1891.

 Portion of Bromley map from 1922 showing an American Stores warehouse on the future Tivoli site.